hoereth/LocalDateTime/README.md

 ## Description

-This package introduces a [real local date/time data type](Sources/LocalDateTime/LocalDateTime.swift) to iOS.
+This package introduces a real local date/time data type to iOS ([LocalDateTime.swift](Sources/LocalDateTime/LocalDateTime.swift)).
 It is based on [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) for easy converting between [Date](https://developer.apple.com/documentation/foundation/date) and LocalDateTime.
 Technically, a LocalDateTime is just wrapping a [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) object.
 However, it asserts that year, month, day, hour, minute and second components are always set.

 ## Why not just use Date?